nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ## Downsides of password based authentication in SFTP
 * User credentials of the server operating system are to be shared with the SFTP client which is not secure
 * To change the password of SFTP client, the OS user password is to be changed
-* User passwords of the OS are being transmitted over the netw
+* User passwords of the OS are being transmitted over the network

 ## Setup private key based authentication in windows
 ### Step 1 - Create a public and private key pair in the